Naneghat Cave – Moonlight Trek

 Naneghat was part of an ancient trading route and is famous for a major cave with Sanskrit inscriptions in Brahmi script and the Middle Indo-Aryan dialect.
 These inscriptions have been dated between the 2nd and the 1st century BCE and are attributed to the Satvaahan dynasty era.

 This sheer cliff is a well-known landmark, very clearly visible from the Konkan.
-The wall of this pass jut out of the main range and hence offer a magnificent view of the great bend in the Sahyadri.
+The wall of this pass juts out of the main range and hence offers a magnificent view of the great bend in the Sahyadri.

 Kukadeshwar Temple12th Century’s Shiva Temple